youjeongsue/Howling-Abyss/README.md

 # Howling-Abyss
-League of Legends with Riot API
+League of Legends Machine Learning Project with Riot API

 ## README
 *File #0* explain the purpose of this project and write down references.<br>